Tiny-Assets/tinyaway-mern-clone/README.md

 - Framework / Stack: MERN
 - Node Version 20.13.1
 - Packages Used: nodemon, dotenv, express, mongoose, react-router-dom, font awesome,
+- React framework created with Vite to stay up to date

-- If npm start does not work for Frontend, try running the following: npm update
+- If npm start does not work for Frontend, try running the following

+    npm update

-If it still does not work, try running:
+If it still does not work, try running

     npm audit fix --force

 ## dotenv